 Wisdom Teeth Removal in Morristown, NJ

 The wisdom teeth, also known as the third molars, typically develop during the late teens or early twenties.
-Most dentists recommend removing the wisdom teeth to help promote long term dental health and avoid any changes in the bite.
+Most dentists recommend removing the wisdom teeth to help promote long-term dental health and avoid any changes in the bite.

 In most cases, wisdom teeth don’t properly erupt out of the gums and become impacted in the jaw bone.
 If they a not removed, wisdom teeth can put pressure on the gums, surrounding teeth, and nerves in the mouth.
-Our team at Morristown cosmetic dentistry can asses your wisdom teeth and determine if removal is necessary.
+Our team at Morristown cosmetic dentistry can assess your wisdom teeth and determine if removal is necessary.

 Your ultimate safety, comfort, and experience are important to our team.
-We make every effort to ensure you are comfortable throughout all phases of your care.
+We make every effort to ensure you are comfortable throughout all phases of your dental care.

 Once the tooth is extracted, you may experience some discomfort and swelling.
 Be sure to follow your aftercare instructions to streamline the healing process and void complications.